 It really works.

-The rest of the world is going capitalist.
+The rest of the world is going capitalist, 13 flat tax in Russia.

-The ChICOMs cutting business taxes.
+The Chikoms cutting business taxes.

-Sweden, arguably the most socialist nation in the world is cutting taxes.
+Sweden, arguably the most socialist nation in the world, is cutting taxes.

 The French are cutting taxes.